hcq9102/Rotate_Benchmark-buildrelease/README.md

 # Rotate_Benchmark
 (cmake command line with build release for application test)

-$This repository mainly do Benchmark for unmodified rotate and modified ratate(splitcore)
+$This repository mainly do Benchmark for unmodified rotate and modified rotate(splitcore)

 $Put All result graphs into two PowerPoint files:(with and without chunknumber changing)